BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-the-hole-at-the-center-of-the-universe.md

 </div> --TODO cite the video: https://www.youtube.com/watch?v=9KOUEmZfa9s

 <p>
-Think of the soldier on the front lines seeing their friend and fellow soldier killed by an artillery blast, right in front of them.
+Consider the soldier on the front lines seeing their friend killed by an artillery blast.
-Someone else could have been standing there, they could have built a deeper fortification, they could have called in airstikes.
+Someone else could have been standing there, they could have built a deeper fortification.
-A wife dies from old age and the husband dies a week later, seemingly from heartbreak.
+Or the story of a wife who dies from old age and then her husband dies a week later, seemingly from heartbreak.
 </p>

 <p>
-Sometimes Mentality-and-materiality is all too real and the angel won the wrestling match.
+Sometimes Mentality-and-materiality is all too real and the angel wins the wrestling match.
-This is recognized by psychologists as what's called "moral injury". --https://psycnet.apa.org/record/2026-35530-010 And it is the hole at the center of the universe.
+This is recognized by psychologists as what's called "moral injury". --https://psycnet.apa.org/record/2026-35530-010 And that's the hole at the center of the universe.
 </p>

 <hr/>